AiraCode/postgis-snowflake-intelligence-demo/snowflake/SNOWFLAKE_INTELLIGENCE_QUESTIONS.md

 ---

-## Category 8: Analytics & Reporting
+## Category 8: Analytics & Reporting 📊

+*Best handled by Cortex Analyst*

 - "What's the average time to fix a bulb failure?"
 - "How many lights are currently not working?"